Human rights in the Islamic Republic of Iran: 2009 election protests

 Dozens were reportedly killed and thousands arrested following the June 2009 elections.

 Human rights workers and international observers put the estimated dead at well over 100.

 Reports of abuse of detainees include "detainees being beaten to death by guards in overcrowded, stinking holding pens."
 Detainees "fingernails ripped off or ... forced to lick filthy toilet bowls."
-Among those killed in detention was Mohsen Rouhalamini, the son of an adviser to the conservative presidential candidate Mohsen Rezai.
+Among those killed in detention was Mohsen Rouhalamini, the son of an adviser to the conservative presidential candidate Mohsen Rezaee.

 In response to complaints President Ahmadinejad issued a letter that called for "Islamic mercy" for detainees, and supreme leader Ali Khamenei intervened to close the "especially notorious" Kahrizak detention center.

 In late November 2018, a group of UN human rights experts including Javid Rehman, a U.N.
 Special rapporteur on the situation of human rights in Iran, expressed concern about Farhad Meysami's, hunger strike, which began in August of that year.
-He as imprisoned for opposing compulsory hijab.
+He is imprisoned for opposing compulsory hijab.